Application and Enrollment Policies and Procedures

 Legal Notice or Advertisement

-- The Academy shall provide legal notice or advertisement of the application and enrollment process in a local newspaper of general circulation.
+- The school shall provide legal notice or advertisement of the application and enrollment process in a local newspaper of general circulation.
 A copy of the advertisement shall be forwarded to the CSO.

 - At a minimum, the legal notice or advertisement includes: